 (ii) Price Risk

-The Company is in the stage of a junior explorer and the commodity prices do not constitute a significant risk to the business.
-The Company may adjust its strategy on the progress of its projects to adapt to the change of the market environment.
+The Company is a junior explorer and commodity prices do not constitute a significant risk to the business.
+The Company may adjust its strategy on the progress of its projects to adapt to changes in the market environment.